 - The target type (local Vs non-local ID).

-For the target non-local ID, Voice and Messaging type of services are supported in the present document.
+For the target non-local ID, Voice, RCS and Messaging type of services are supported in the present document.
 In this case, the other party communicating with the target non-local ID happens to access the service provided by the CSP.

 This clause illustrates the LIPF logic through a series of flow-charts in provisioning the POIs and the TFs.
-The provisioning aspect of MDF2/MDF3 are not shown.
+The provisioning aspect of MDF2/MDF3 are not shown unless such details provide additional clarity.

 ** Next Change **

-5.3 Top-level LIPF provisioning logic
+5.3 Top-level view of service-based LI provisioning logic in LIPF

 The flow-chart in figure 5.3-1 shows a top-level logic within the LIPF to branch off into separate processes according to the service type defined in the present document.